lambda-projects/landingpage/README.md

 ## Page Structure & Organization

-Each page has a fixed navbar, a "splash page"-style header, and any of three types of content sections with optional spacer divs.
+Each page has a fixed navbar, a "splash page"-style section that encapsulates the page's header, and any of three types of content sections with optional spacer divs.

 ### Navbar

+The navbar is a simple `nav` element set outside the `main` element of the page and fixed to the top of the site, using flexbox to space the site navigation links evenly across the top of the page.
+At particularly small screen widths (below 350px) the navbar goes static in order to free-up room on the screen while scrolling.

-### Page Header
+### Splash Section

+`div.splash`
+  `header.header-section`
+    `div.header-content`
+      `h1`
+      `p.tagline` (optional)
+      `div.cta-wrap` (optional)
+        `button.cta` (optional)

 ### Banner Sections